Kate Bowman is a contemporary potter crafting handmade ceramics from the bright and airy Stoker Studio in Mornington.

 Thankfully, her new studio in Mornington’s industrial estate has opened up possibilities and connected her with a bunch of local creatives and business owners.

 “Collaborating with like-minded makers on online events has been fun, and inviting people into my studio through virtual tours and Q&A sessions has been a great way to stay connected.”

-Looking forward, Katie has just launched a fresh new range of products in her online store and is hosting a series of workshops and wheelthrowing courses in her new space.
+Looking forward, Kate continues to launch fresh new products in her online store and is hosting a series of workshops and wheelthrowing courses in her new space.